 Meeting Time and Place

-If the Kuruk Cermonial Closure is in effect, we’ll meet at Sarah Totten Campground.
-Otherwise we’ll meet at Curly Jack Campground.
-Confirm meeting location prior to your trip.
+Generally we’ll meet at Sarah Totten Campground.
+An alternative meeting place will be Curly Jack Campground.
+We’ll confirm the meeting location prior to your trip.

 What To Bring

 Summers in northern California are usually hot and dry.
 Occasional thunderstorms do occur, however.
 Be prepared for possible cooler and/or damp weather.

 - Swimsuits or shorts

 - Tennis shoes, river sandals or river booties